“And [Allah] has not laid upon you in religion any hardship.”

 Fidya for Not Fasting

-Fidya serves as the expiation for the inability to fast for the month of Ramadan.
-It allows a person to participate in the reward of the fasting month by paying the compulsory donation to make up for the missed fasts.
-Allah (SWT) has enjoined fasting in Ramadan for all able Muslims while granting exemptions to the sick, older adults and the weak.
-The payment of Fidya is an expression of one’s belief and obedience to the injunctions of the faith.
+Fidya serves as compensation for the inability to fast in the month of Ramadan.
+It allows a person to take part in gaining the rewards of the fasting month by paying the compulsory donation to make up for the missed fasts.
+Allah (SWT) has commanded fasting in Ramadan for all able Muslims whilst granting exemptions to the sick, older adults and the weak.
+The payment of Fidya illustrates one’s belief and obedience to the orders of faith.

-On the other hand, Fidya payments support those going through hunger and malnutrition during the fasting month.
-Fidya donation involves feeding a poor person for each day of missed fasts in Ramadan.
+The use of Fidya payments also supports those going through hunger and malnutrition during the month of Ramadan.
+Fidya donations involve feeding two meals to a poor person for each day of missed fasts in Ramadan.

-Looking after the vulnerable and the needy is an important obligation of a Muslim.
-The month of Ramadan brings the opportunity to give charity in the form of donations like Fidya, Kaffarah, Zakat-al-Fitr and Sadaqah.
-Donating to alleviate hunger justifies the rationale of Fidya's meaning.
-The same message is emphasised in the following verse of the Quran, which specifies spending on the needy as an essential quality of the virtuous people.
+Looking after those in need is an important obligation for a Muslim.
+The month of Ramadan brings the opportunity to give charity in the form of donations such as Fidya, Kaffarah, Zakat-al-Fitr and Sadaqah.
+Donating to ease hunger justifies the foundation of Fidya.
+This same message is emphasised in the Quran, specifying that spending on the needy is an essential quality of the righteous person.

 The Difference Between Fidya and Kaffarah

-The term Fidya is frequently mentioned alongside Kaffarah.
-While Fidya is paid by those unable to fast for a valid reason, Kaffarah is the expiation for deliberately breaking a fast in Ramadan.
-It is the recompense paid in the form of fasting for 60 consecutive days or feeding 60 poor people.
+The term Fidya is frequently mentioned alongside Kaffarah, which are both often mistaken for one and the same.
+There is no Fidya for breaking a fast, as Fidya is paid by those unable to fast for a valid reason, while Kaffarah is the compensation for breaking a fast intentionally in Ramadan.
+It is the compensation paid in the form of fasting for 60 consecutive days or feeding 60 poor people.

 Who is Eligible to Receive Fidya?

-The amount of Fidya donations is half a Saa of local staple food to be given to a needy person, which is approximately equivalent to one and a half kilograms of rice.
-Fidya can also be paid by cooking food and inviting deserving people to eat.
-Al-Bukhari mentioned how a distinguished companion, Anas, used to pay Fidya in old age:
+The amount of Fidya 2026 donations is half a Saa of local staple food to be given to a needy person, which is approximately equivalent to one and a half kilograms of rice.
+Fidya can also be paid by providing cooked meals and inviting the needy people to eat.
+There is a well-known hadith that mentions how Anas, a great companion of the Prophet Muhammad (PBUH), used to pay Fidya in his old age.

-Fidya donations can be given to deserving people through charities.
-The charities will buy and distribute food on your behalf to those struggling to provide necessary meals for themselves and their families.
+Fidya donations can be given through charity organisations, meaning you can pay Fidya online.
+The charity group you give to will buy and distribute food on your behalf to those struggling to provide meals for themselves and their families.

 Make a Donation